ARCCA/intro-to-machine-learning-applications/_episodes/04-keras-tensorflow-mnist-dataset.md

 trainable parameters are in our network by counting the number of parameters within each layer and then sum them up to get the total in the network.
-For this we need the number of inputs to the layer, its number of outputs (equal to the number of nodes in the layer) and wether or not the layer contains biases (also equal to the number of nodes in the layer).
+For this we need the number of inputs to the layer, its number of outputs (equal to the number of nodes in the layer) and whether or not the layer contains biases (also equal to the number of nodes in the layer).
 Then we simply multiply the number of inputs and outputs and add the number biases and then add the results for all layers.
 These parameters are where knowledge of the network persists.
 If you are curious, you can take a look with: